Jeff Davis (Arkansas politician): Education and early career

 Davis attended public schools in Russellville, Arkansas.
 After being rejected by West Point in 1878, Davis enrolled at the University of Arkansas in Fayetteville, where he studied until 1880.
 He transferred to Vanderbilt University in Nashville, Tennessee.
 Although he completed the two-year law curriculum in one year, the Vanderbilt University Law School withheld his diploma for failure to satisfy their residency requirement.

 With the help of his father's influence, Davis returned to Russellville in the summer of 1881 and was accepted to the Arkansas Bar Association despite being underaged.
-In the fall of 1881, Davis enrolled at Cumberland University, which granted his law degree in May 1882.
+In the fall of 1881, Davis enrolled at Cumberland University's law school, which granted his law degree in May 1882.

 Now twenty years old, Davis joined his father's law firm, L.W.
 Davis and Son, Attorneys, in Russellville as a junior law partner.
 Focusing on homestead cases, the law practice had become rather successful.
 The elder Davis, buoyed by a growing law practice while also working as a newspaper editor, real estate broker, and local booster, had become one of the county's most successful citizens.
 The elder Davis won election to the Arkansas General Assembly in 1877.
 Jeff Davis became deeply involved in political campaigns as early as 1884.

 After supporting Grover Cleveland in the 1888 presidential election, Davis decided to run for district prosecuting attorney in the Fifth Judicial District the following cycle.